alexeagleson/monorepo-example/README.md

 }
 ```

-Then create your server file:
+Now create your server file if you haven't yet:

 `packages/simple-express-server/server.ts`